 Effective in 2016: All ships within the P&O Cruises fleet will only have two dress codes: Black Tie and Evening Casual.

 Children: The dress code is applicable to all passengers

-of 18 years and over and P&O Cruises requests that on Formal or Semi-Formal evenings
+of 18 years and over and P&O Cruises requests that on Black Tie and Smart evenings

-children wear, as a minimum, Smart Casual dress, however on these occasions
+children wear, as a minimum, Evening Casual dress, however on these occasions

 dark denim is not permitted.

 Please do not wear your swimsuit in the lounges, interior